 Have you or a loved one been arrested or charged with homicide in Columbus, OH?
 Do not delay in calling the Law Office James D. Owen, LLC for immediate assistance.
 Our Columbus homicide defense lawyers are here to help you fight these serious charges and work hard to protect your future.
-We offer a free consultation, so contact our central Ohio law firm to schedule yours now.
+We offer a free consultation, so call 614-705-2370.

 How Will a Criminal Defense Lawyer Help Me If I’m Facing Homicide Charges in Columbus?

 As you might imagine, homicide carries the harshest penalties of any crime.
 For this reason, it is imperative that you have experienced legal representation.
 A qualified Columbus criminal defense attorney understands the law and knows how to build a strong defense to these serious charges.

 If you are charged with homicide, Koenig & Owen will make sure that your rights are protected, which includes looking into any constitutional violations that may impact the prosecution’s case.
 Our homicide attorneys have over 25 years of experience specializing in the practice area of criminal law.
 We understand these sensitive matters and have a record of success with even the toughest of criminal homicide cases.
 In fact, we’ve secured multiple not guilty verdicts for clients in Aggravated Murder, Murder, Manslaughter, and Vehicular Homicide cases.

 Our firm will work aggressively for you, conducting a thorough investigation of the facts and circumstances surrounding your charges.
 We will explore and pursue all possible defenses available to you.
 By building a solid defense, you increase your chances of having these serious charges reduced or even dropped.